Silabear/Realistic-Item-Drops/README.md

 To install this datapack, go to the latest version through the Releases tab on the right hand side.
 Then, download RealisticItemDrops.zip.
 Place this zip file in your world saves folder: `<world save>/datapacks`.
 Then, open the world and *run /reload*

 ## Configuration
 This datapack comes with a handy menu to change the settings.
-To show the menu, run the command `/function items:menu`.
+To show the menu, run the command `/function zrid:menu`.
 Then, you can click on the options in the settings to change them.
 ![Menu](https://cdn.discordapp.com/attachments/723984082853298297/899319000964673566/unknown.png)

 ## Uninstalling
-To uninstall the datapack, you can run the command `/function items:uninstall`.
+To uninstall the datapack, you can run the command `/function zrid:uninstall`.
 This will kill all dropped items and turn off all the features in the datapack.
 Once you have done this, you can remove the datapack file from the world safely.
-If you change your mind, just run the command `/function items:reinstall` and all features will be enabled once again
+If you change your mind, just run the command `/function zrid:reinstall` and all features will be enabled once again